Annapurna circuit and Tilicho lake with Mesokunda pass

 • Max Altitude3600m

 This is the acclimatization day.
-Walk up to the Kangla base camp which dominates the valley, perching at 4500 metres.
+Walk up to the Kangla base camp which dominates the valley, perching at 4500 meters.

 • Accommodation Lodge